-of genres.
-The geography inspires artists, and artists of many types have flocked here, taken up residence, or performed here, just as many famous personages have travelled here, including Thomas Jefferson and then Vice-President Nixon.
+The environment of Lake George has been a significant inspiration for art, culture and art history, covering a variety of genres.
+The geography inspires artists, and artists of many types have flocked here, taken up residence, or performed here.
+Some of these artists-in-residents add to the Town's landscape, history, and charm In addition to the artists, a number of famous people have travelled here, including Thomas Jefferson and then Vice-President Nixon.
 Some of these artists-in-residents add to the Town's landscape, history, and charm

 American sculptor David Smith (1906-1965) did extensive work here.
-Smith was an influential American abstract expressionist sculptor and painter, known for creating large abstract geometric sculptures out of steel.24 Smith was introduced to Bolton by Wilhelmina Weber Furlong, an American avant-garde painter who pioneered the modernist movement in Bolton at Golden Heart Farm.
-Smith's studios were on Edgecomb Hill.
+Smith was an influential American abstract expressionist sculptor and painter, known for creating large abstract geometric sculptures out of steel.
+Smith was introduced to Bolton by Wilhelmina Weber Furlong, an American avant-garde painter who pioneered the modernist movement in Bolton at Golden Heart Farm.
+Smith's studios were on Pond Road.